Joe Satriani, 2nd April 2023, Viften, Copenhagen, Denmark

 Photo: Zoran www.sonic-shot.com

 Couple of decades ago Finnish gothic rock band HIM was on everyone’s lips and while success has been declining for years the band kept going until 2017 then they call it quits.
-VV is a solo project by HIM’s singer Ville Valo, even thou it might not be all that different form the band itself.
+VV is a solo project by HIM’s singer Ville Valo, even though it might not be all that different from the band itself.
 Just look at the logo – it’s basically the same thing and same can be said about music from his solo debut, this year’s Neon Noir.

-New songs which are generally noticeably mellower than the average HIM material, did get a heavier edge to them because of the live energy and cranked up guitars, but it goes without saying that the songs that were received the best by the crowd were those HIM classics.
+New songs, which are generally noticeably mellower than the average HIM material, did get a heavier edge to them because of the live energy and cranked up guitars, but it goes without saying that the songs that were received the best by the crowd were those HIM classics.
 And that’s why VV basically followed each new song with a HIM song.
 And while that makes sense, in order to keep the audience interested, it also resulted in a rather uneven flow of the concert.

 The backing band often looked like a male version of Robert Plant’s backing band from those iconic videos, but truth be told, they did a good job, and they were one of the reasons that this show was decent.
 Valo didn’t do much to try to communicate with the crowd, but rather relied on his charisma and stage presence.
 Add to that his very uneven performance and the result in not all that impressive.